 In international news, crude oil is often a central tenet of headlines and discussions due to its ubiquitous demand and volatile price environments.
-Price dynamics change based on how much oil is needed in the marketplace to enable the movement of goods and consumer use, as well as how much crude oil is mobilized in the marketplace – basic supply and demand principles.
-The narratives surrounding supply and demand fundamentals span the scope of trade, domestic policies, environmental effects, and all key players in production and consumption.
+Price dynamics change based on the basic supply and demand fundamentals associated with how much oil is needed in the marketplace and the amount of crude oil that is mobilized by producers.
+The narratives surrounding these price drivers span the scope of trade, domestic policies, environmental effects, and all key players in production and consumption.

-The supply side of the equation has historically focused on the actions of a few large players – namely the Organization of Petroleum Exporting Countries (OPEC).
+The supply side of the equation has historically focused on the actions of a few large players – namely a cohort of oil-exporting countries: the Organization of Petroleum Exporting Countries (OPEC).

 The Organization of Petroleum Exporting Countries is a cartel that unites under one common goal: maintain and stabilize international crude oil prices.